-We will explain the features each material has, what the significant differences are, and when in practice it is better to take the pear instead of ending up biting a sour apple.
+We will explain the features each material has, what the significant differences are, and when it is better to take the pear instead of ending up biting a sour apple.

-On the one hand you get the wide sewn runners made of polyamide, more exactly poliamide 6, which seem like they have been around for ever.
+Wide sewn runners are typically made of polyamide, or to be more precise polyamide 6.
 These were first used in mountain sports in the beginning of the 1940s.

-You can buy nylon slings by the meter, which are sewn as sewn slings or express slings.
+You can buy nylon slings by the meter, which are sewn as sewn slings or quickdraw slings.
 The number of lines in the middle indicate the strength.
 1 line correspond to 5 kN.

 Thin ones (Dyneema)

-On the other hand exists the new wafer-thin slings.
-Those are the ones you always pressure carefully and cautiously, because your mind tells you: “Once again we were very brave today for trusting such a thin thing with our lives“.
+There are also new wafer-thin slings.
+Those are the ones you always load carefully and cautiously, because your mind tells you: “we were very brave today for trusting such a thin piece of equipment with our lives“.
 They are made from polyethylene and available for purchase in the mountain sport market since 1990.
 You can find them as slings under their trade name “Dyneema” or as accessory ropes.

-The fibers of polyethylene are so smooth, that it is impossible to dye or tie them.
-Therefore you can always recognize them easily by their shinning white colour, and they are always sewn and available for purchase as a sewn or express sling.
-Many nowadays have a colourful edge that is made from nylon.
-This makes it a mixed fiber but with polyethylene as a main proportion.
+The fibres of polyethylene are so smooth, that it is impossible to dye or tie them.
+Therefore you can recognise them easily by their shinny white colour, and they are always sewn and available for purchase as a sewn or quickdraw sling.
+Nowadays, many models have a colourful edge that is made of nylon.
+This makes it a mixed fibre but with polyethylene as a main material.

-This means in practice: you can feel reassured about packing both materials on your next climbing tour.
-You will find a suitable and for certain normed selection here.
+In practice, this means you can feel reassured about packing both materials on your next climbing tour.
+You will find a suitable and certified selection here.
 And it makes perfect sense to take both.
 Why?
 We will explain: